muratk5n/thirdwave/en/README.md

 ---

 Hillary is a Methodist?
-Well then there will be some dick sucking around you, being married to Bill Clinton and all..
+Well then there will be some dicksucking around you, being married to Bill Clinton and all..
 But shit won't be "holy" nam sayin?

 ---

 Methodists?
-That's like Catholicism without the cocksuckers at the church isn't it?
+That's like Catholicism without the dicksucking at the church isn't it?

 ---